Support Groups and Healthy Living

-If you have questions about nutrition, ask your doctor for a referral to a registered dietitian, or call Wilmot to schedule a meeting with our full-time registered dietitian.
 For helpful information online, refer to the web site of the The American Institute for Cancer Research, an organization focused on diet and lifestyle as it pertains to cancer: www.aicr.org.
 Or visit www.oncologynutritiondpg.org/.

 Having a tobacco habit is one of the biggest risk factors for many cancers.
 Still, beating a tobacco habit can be a major challenge—even for cancer survivors.